fioprotocol/fips/fip-x.md

 ## Rationale
 ### Encrypting of chain and token codes
 One may argue that *chain_code* and *token_code* in Public Address Request and corresponding Release Public Address should be encrypted.
-As stated in ***Motivation***, this FIP focuses on protecting the Public Address only to eliminate complexity.
+As stated in ***Motivation***, to eliminate complexity this FIP focuses on only protecting the Public Address.
 Encrypting *chain_code* and *token_code* would make it harder for wallets to look-up public addresses.
 They would have to either fetch all public addresses and decrypt them to find the one they need, or a new *chain_code* and *token_code* indexes would have to be created similar to how [FIP-5 allowed adding of friends](fip-5.md#adding-a-friend-to-a-friend-list).
 Both approached seemed too complex.

+### Time-based fee
+This FIP introduces a new concept of a fee which is based on the anticipated duration the state file will have to retain associated data.
+With most other methods, the associated content may be eliminated from the chain based on arbitrary timelines, e.g. FIO Request older than 90 days will be purged (separate FIP is underway to Address state file retention rules).
+However, since expiration date of Public Address is not limited, the user may specify extremely long period of time when the data could not be purged.
+As an alternative to capping maximum duration of expiration, a new fee type is being introduced which is charged based on that duration.
+This fee may be used in other methods as well, e.g. duration of locks in [FIP-6](fip-6.md) (Provide locked token capability for use by foundation and FIO users).

 ### One vs. multiple addresses per chain
 This FIP proposes the ability to release multiple Public Addresses for the same chain/token to the same FIO Address, provided the request ID is different.
 This is intentional and offers the Payer the flexibility to request different Public Addresses for different purposes as specified in the encrypted content of the request.
-For example, an exchnage may choose to release a different Public Address for each of their customers, even if the Payer is the same entity.
+For example, an exchange may choose to release a different Public Address for each of their customers, even if the Payer is the same entity.
 The increased complexity does not outweigh the benefits.

-### Public address release without Request
+### Public Address release without Request
 This FIP supports the ability for the Payee to release a Public Address to a Payer, without that Payer first having to request it.
 This  allows the Payee to proactively create a list of FIO Addresses they trust and release Public Addresses only to those users, without them even knowing that the Payee is not publicly sharing their Public Addresses.
 The increased complexity does not outweigh the benefits.

 ### Burning expired requests
 Public address release records should be purged from the state file as soon as the expiration date passes.
-However, since a seperate FIP is underway to Address state file retantion rules, purging is not being included in this FIP.
+However, since a separate FIP is underway to Address state file retention rules, purging is not being included in this FIP.

 ## Implementation
 Will be defined during later stage of the FIP.

-* Possible Public Address Request statuses:
+Possible Public Address Request statuses:
 * requested
 * granted
 * rejected
 * cancelled

 ## Backwards Compatibility
 This FIP fits nicely into the current FIO Protocol.
 Wallets may choose to adopt new API methods to extend the functionality, but until they do, existing functionality will not break for them.